128technology/docs/docs/config_ldap.md

 #### Important Clarification

-As a point of clarification: The *New User* button in the top right corner of the GUI is intended for use cases such as RADIUS and is not to be configured for LDAP.
+As a point of clarification: The *New User* button in the top right corner of the GUI is intended for use cases such as RADIUS or local users and is **not** to be configured for LDAP.
 Using the new user button to manually create a local user prevents the use of the LDAP server for authentication.

 ![Not for LDAP](/img/ldap_jumpcloud_user_setup8.png)